 One of the most vexing problems in attempting to understand and treat suicide-prone adolescents is that one of the times they are most likely to succeed in taking their own lives is immediately after they’ve been discharged from the hospital.
 In other words, right after they’ve assured everyone they’re just fine.

 This is a problem Matthew K. Nock, a Center-affiliated faculty member, would like to solve—sooner than later.
 Suicide is the third leading cause of death among U.S. adolescents, according to the federal Centers for Disease Control and Prevention, and rates of suicidal behavior are virtually unchanged over the years, as Nock’s research group has shown.

-Finding a solution, however, is not simply a matter of encouraging the teenagers to be more forthcoming about their true feelings, says Nock, who is Professor in the Department of Psychology in Harvard’s Faculty of Arts and Sciences (FAS).
+Finding a solution, however, is not simply a matter of encouraging the teenagers to be more forthcoming about their true feelings, says Nock, who is Director of the Laboratory for Clinical and Developmental Research and Professor in the Department of Psychology in Harvard’s Faculty of Arts and Sciences (FAS).
 They may not, in fact, feel suicidal at discharge time.
 “Suicidal thoughts are transient in nature,” says Nock.
 “They often appear for minutes, hours, or days, and then go away, only to return at some other unexpected time.”

 The disconnect between what the adolescent patients say and what they do may also be a function of wanting to avoid being hospitalized or not having a full awareness of the thoughts that drive their behavior.
 Consequently, relying on verbal self-reports—a traditional method of assessing suicide risk—is very problematic, Nock explains.